Caregiver Care: Managing Stress, Depression

 - Maintain a life outside of caregiving.
 Stay connected to friends.
 Don't give up your daily routines.

 - Maintain your health.
 Get regular check-ups, eat a balanced diet, and exercise.
 "It wasn't until I was hospitalized that I started thinking about my own health.
-That was a real wake-up call," says Nancy Knitter, who is caring for her husband with Parkinson's disease in their Rochester Hills, Mich., home.
+That was a real wake-up call," says Nancy Knitter, who is caring for her husband with Parkinson's disease in their Rochester Hills, MI, home.

 - Exercise.
 It un-kinks tense muscles, revs up the cardiovascular system, and floods the brain with feel-good chemicals, such as endorphins.

 - Use simple de-stressing techniques: deep breathing, muscle relaxation, meditation, and self-massage.
 And laugh.
-"People don't think of humor as a way to cope with stress, but they should," says Irv Ginsburg, of Ooltewah, Tenn., who cared for his wife, Nada, while she had brain cancer.
+"People don't think of humor as a way to cope with stress, but they should," says Irv Ginsburg, of Ooltewah, TN, who cared for his wife, Nada, while she had brain cancer.

 - Join a support group.
 In support groups, you validate your role as caregiver, voice your fears, vent your frustrations, and learn coping strategies and techniques.
 Hospitals and most disease-specific organizations sponsor groups.
 If you can't get out to a group, many organizations sponsor online support groups, and the Veterans Administration has a free caregiver support line (855-260-3274).